shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ##Who to fly with:

 Toronto Pearson Airport is the only airport which handles direct flights from London.
-It is located in between Brampton and Toronto.
-Here is an overview of some the available airlines:
+The airport is located in between Brampton and Toronto.
+Here are some of the available airlines:

 * Air Transat is normally the cheapest airline and operates from Gatwick direct to Toronto Pearson.
 I’ve flown with them a few times, they have two types of planes: One type has a personal TV and decent legroom, the other type doesn’t have either.
 * Sun Wing (budget airline and I’ve never used them)